iwburns/id-tree/CONTRIBUTING.md

 - Make sure you run `cargo fmt` (found [here](https://github.com/rust-lang-nursery/rustfmt)) on your changes or the travis build will likely fail.
 - It is not required to run `cargo clippy` (found [here](https://github.com/Manishearth/rust-clippy/)) on your changes, but I would greatly appreciate it.
-Please don't worry about making `clippy` 100% happy though, especially if you think a particular suggestion makes your code harder to read for some reason.
+Please don't worry about making Clippy 100% happy though, especially if you think a particular suggestion makes your code harder to read for some reason.
 - Don't forget to add yourself to the to the list of Contributors in the Readme!
 This is